groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 components.
 Users of the component can add the following attributes for particular customizations:
 - `hideAutocomplete`: Prevents the `sfx-autocomplete` component from rendering.
+- `hideProducts`: Prevents the `sfx-products` component from rendering.

 ## Testing
 The test suite for this component is contained in `/packages/web-components/@sfx/sayt/test`.